Read Time: 4:00

 Did you know that more than one in 10 parents in the U.S. spend approximately three hours a day caring for both children and adults?
 These “sandwich caregivers,” as they’re commonly referred to, are adults who are raising children while also supporting their aging parents.

 Caregiving at this level comes with emotional, financial and physical challenges – but as many are recognizing, it is becoming the new normal for many households.
-“The definition of family continues to evolve,” says Jim Gallagher, vice president of marketing and product strategy at Point32Health, the parent company of Harvard Pilgrim Health Care and Tufts Health Plan.
-He notes that societal changes, which include the increasing number of multi-generational households and those in caregiving roles, are requiring employers and their health plans and other benefits partners to “rethink everything.”
-It’s important to know how to better serve employees by understanding the benefits they will value based on their needs, and “connect in a deeper, more meaningful way.”
+With societal changes like the increasing number of multigenerational households and those in caregiving roles, the definition of family continues to evolve.
+And as families evolve, it becomes even more important as an employer to know how to better serve employees by understanding what benefits will be most helpful for them and their families.

 Here are some tips to meet these sandwich caregiver needs through your workplace benefits.